atreyasha/i3-balance-workspace/README.md

 ## Examples

-`i3-balance-workspace` has been tested and shows good performance on simple and complex workspace layouts.
+`i3-balance-workspace` has been tested and shows good performance on both simple and complex workspace layouts.
 Take a look at some examples:

 ### Simple